 The significant difference between experimental and control groups was statistically analyzed with assumed unequal variances due to different sample sizes.
-The result is shown in table 3.
+Table 3 shows the results.
 Pretests results were significantly different, t (26) = 2.32, p < 0.05, d = 0.54 which means that control group performs better in the pretest.